What Is Tinnitus?

 CBT for Tinnitus

-8-12 sessionsCognitive behavioral therapy is the intervention with the best evidence for reducing the suffering associated with tinnitus.
-Cognitive restructuring, mindfulness, and relaxation techniques.
+8-12 sessionsCognitive behavioral therapy is the intervention with the strongest evidence for reducing tinnitus-related suffering.
+Includes cognitive restructuring, mindfulness, and relaxation techniques.

 PHARMACOLOGIC OPTIONS FOR ASSOCIATED SYMPTOMS